+Pennsylvania does very little to protect pregnant workers, and lags behind most of the country by failing to ensure basic workplace protections for pregnant employees.
 Women make up about half of the workforce, and working women are the primary or sole breadwinners in 40% of American families.
-Yet women still face obstacles in the workplace that compromise their ability to provide for their families.
-One of the barriers they face is pregnancy discrimination, including an employer's refusal to grant an employee's reasonable request for a temporary, minor accommodation related to her pregnancy, childbirth, or a related medical condition.
+For much of American history, it was legal to discriminate against pregnant workers and female workers in general for their ability to potentially become pregnant.
+Despite some protections, too many Pennsylvania women still face pregnancy discrimination, including an employer's refusal to grant an employee's reasonable request for a temporary, minor accommodation related to her pregnancy, childbirth, or a related medical condition.